Gno-PoD/endGameFilter/README.md

 All rare circlets are displayed.

-Magic jewels, rings, amulets are displayed if they are ILVL>89.
+Magic rings and amulets are displayed if they are ILVL>89, jewels if they are ILVL>80.

 Magic Small Charms and Grand Charms have their ilvl represented in their name.